-Our organization has proudly facilitated programs for over 6,000 students from over 25 countries around the world.
-Our network of loving volunteer host families reside in over 15 states and represent the diversity of American life.
+Our organization works with over 45 different foreign agencies in over 25 different countries.
+Our network of loving volunteer host families reside in all 50 states and represent the diversity of American life.

 We are designated by the U.S. Department of State as an official exchange visitor sponsor organization and have been granted full listing with The Council on Standards for International Educational Travel (CSIET).